Embird Embroidery Software

 J

-Splitter with Tools : Undo or Redo changes, Zoom-in and Zoom-out buttons, Insert Node and Delete Node buttons
+Splitter containing Tools: Undo or Redo changes, Zoom In and Zoom Out buttons, Insert Node and Delete Node buttons.

 K